Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

 5. Get all templates by calling `scripts/getAllTemplates.cdc` script.
 6. Get specific template mutable data by its template-id by calling `scripts/getTemplateMutableData.cdc` script.
 7. Get specific template by its template-id by calling `scripts/getTemplateById.cdc` script.
-8. Get specific template by its template-id by calling `scripts/getTemplateById.cdc` script.
-9. Get all nfts of an address by calling `scripts/getNFTTemplateData.cdc` script.
+8. Get all nfts of an address by calling `scripts/getNFTTemplateData.cdc` script.
-10. Get specific nft-data by its nft-id by calling `scripts/getNFTDataById.cdc` script.
+9. Get specific nft-data by its nft-id by calling `scripts/getNFTDataById.cdc` script.

 ### TriQuetaNFT Events